Don’t go to Bankiput for the sea, you’ll be disappointed. Go to Bankiput for the serenity.

 What To See

-You can spend your vacation watching the sunrise and sunset on the beach.
+You can spend your vacation watching the sunrise and sunset on the beach of this offbeat weekend getaway from Kolkata.
 You may also take short sightseeing trips to Dariyapur Lighthouse, Deshapran Fishing Harbour and Kapalkundala Mandir.

 When to Visit